Joe-nalist/Palmora-Group-HR-Analysis/README.md

 # 📊 Palmoria Group HR Analysis
 ## 📁 Overview
-The Palmoria Group HR Analysis project is a data-driven HR analytics case study for a Nigerian manufacturing company — Palmoria Group — which is facing public scrutiny over gender inequality across its three operational regions.
-This analysis was commissioned by the CHRO, Mr. Yunus Shofoluwe, to support strategic decision-making and mitigate reputational risk.
+The Palmoria Group HR Analysis project is a data-driven HR analytics case study for a Nigerian manufacturing company; Palmoria Group which is facing public scrutiny over gender inequality across its three operational regions.
+This analysis is to support strategic decision-making and mitigate reputational risk.

 The insights generated from this report are intended to help Palmoria address internal gender-related issues, identify pay disparities, evaluate regional performance alignment, and ensure compliance with government-mandated compensation policies.